 Carron Valley & District Community Council (CVDCC) is made up of residents living in the local area who volunteer their time, skills, knowledge and enthusiasm to make the local community an even better place to live, work and enjoy.

-The CVDCC meets the first Wednesday of every month* to discuss and take action on local issues.
+The CVDCC meets the second Tuesday of every month* to discuss and take action on local issues.
 Residents are welcome, and are encouraged, to join in with these meetings.
 Whether it be to listen in and find out more about what the CVDCC does; to input on a specific topic which is being discussed; or to raise an item of importance which you would like the Community Councils support on.
 Meetings currently take place via Zoom, the link can be obtained by emailing the Secretary cvdcc.sec@gmail.com and minutes of all previous meetings can be found via the links below.

 Along side CVDCC Councillors and other residents, monthly meetings are attended by the areas elected representatives, local Police officers and Stirling Council representatives, along with other guests as relevant to the topics on the agenda.